Ajay Kumar (civil servant): Chairperson of the Union Public Service Commission (2025–present)

 On 13 May 2025, Kumar was appointed Chairperson of the UPSC by the President of India under Article 316(1) of the Constitution.
 He assumed office on 15 May 2025, with the oath administered by Lt.
 Gen. Raj Shukla (Retd.), the senior-most member of the Commission.
 As Chairperson, Kumar has been associated with efforts to modernize examination processes and incorporate technology-driven reforms.

 Since assuming office, Ajay Kumar has introduced forward-leaning reforms aimed at enhancing outreach, institutional coordination, and procedural modernization at UPSC.
 Under his Chairperson, UPSC launched a new service in to deliver domain-specific recruitment notifications directly to universities, professional bodies, and recognized institutions.

-He also spearheaded to establish a Centre of Excellence as a national repository for standard operating procedures, innovations, and best practices from UPSC and State PSCs, particularly as part of the commission’s centenary celebration in 2025–26.
+He also spearheaded to establish a Centre of Excellence as a national repository for standard operating procedures, innovations, and best practices from UPSC and State PSCs, particularly as part of the commission's centenary celebration in 2025–26.

 Early postings

 Kumar joined the Indian Administrative Service in 1985.
 He served in various capacities in the state of Kerala before being deputed to central government positions.
-His state assignemts includes as Principal Secretary (Information Technology), managing director of the Kerala State Electronics Development Corporation, Secretary (Industries), managing director of the Kerala State Co-operative Agricultural and Rural Development Bank, general manager in the Kerala State Industrial Development Corporation and as the district magistrate and collector of the Palghat (now Palakkad) district among others.
+His state assignments includes as Principal Secretary (Information Technology), managing director of the Kerala State Electronics Development Corporation, Secretary (Industries), managing director of the Kerala State Co-operative Agricultural and Rural Development Bank, general manager in the Kerala State Industrial Development Corporation and as the district magistrate and collector of the Palghat (now Palakkad) district among others.